gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 from m5.params import *
 ```

-Now we just need to define a parameter for our HelloSimObject.
-Add the following line to the same file (the HelloSimObject definition) file to do that.
+Now we just need to define a parameter for our `HelloSimObject`.
+Add the following line to the same file (the `HelloSimObject` definition) file to do that.
 You should add this line under the definition of `class HelloSimObject`.

 ```python
 num_hellos = Param.Int("Number of times to say Hello.")
 ```

 Make sure to take a look at [src/python/m5/params.py](../../gem5/src/python/m5/params.py) for more information on different parameter classes and how you can add a parameter.
-**CAUTION**: Params allow you to define a default value for them.
+**CAUTION**: `Params` allow you to define a default value for them.
 I strongly recommend that you don't define defaults unless you really have to.

 ---

 ## HelloSimObject Definition File Now

-Here is what your HelloSimObject definition file should look like after the changes.
+Here is what your `HelloSimObject` definition file should look like after the changes.

 ```python
 from m5.objects.SimObject import SimObject